solygambas/next-projects/README.md

 - creating a user dashboard and associating events with users.
 - guarding routes to add, edit, delete event and upload image.
 - displaying maps with MapQuest Geocoding API, Mapbox and ReactMapGL.
-- deploying Strapi backend on Railway.
+- deploying Strapi backend on Render.
 - deploying frontend on Vercel.

 ## <a name="devspace"></a> 6) DevSpace